syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/grouping/lazy-load-grouping.md

 ```

+## Lazy load grouping with infinite scrolling

+Infinite scrolling loads a huge amount of data without degrading the Grid's performance.
+By default, infinite scrolling is enabled only for expanded grouped rows when lazy loading is enabled.
+Now, the Grid has an option to enable infinite scrolling for group caption rows.
+This is achieved by setting the [enableInfiniteScrolling](../../api/grid/#enableinfinitescrolling) property as true when lazy loading is enabled in the grouped records.

+This is demonstrated in the following sample:

+{% if page.publishingplatform == "aspnet-core" %}

+{% tabs %}
+{% highlight cshtml tabtitle="CSHTML" %}
+{% include code-snippet/grid/grouping/lazy-load-grouping-scroll/tagHelper %}
+{% endhighlight %}
+{% highlight c# tabtitle="Lazy-load-scroll.cs" %}
+{% include code-snippet/grid/grouping/lazy-load-grouping-scroll/lazy-load-grouping-scroll.cs %}
+{% endhighlight %}
+{% endtabs %}

+{% elsif page.publishingplatform == "aspnet-mvc" %}

+{% tabs %}
+{% highlight razor tabtitle="CSHTML" %}
+{% include code-snippet/grid/grouping/lazy-load-grouping-scroll/razor %}
+{% endhighlight %}
+{% highlight c# tabtitle="Lazy-load-scroll.cs" %}
+{% include code-snippet/grid/grouping/lazy-load-grouping-scroll/lazy-load-grouping-scroll.cs %}
+{% endhighlight %}
+{% endtabs %}
+{% endif %}

+> The Grid also supports the lazy load grouping with virtualization(virtual scrolling).

 ## Limitations for lazy load grouping

 * Due to the element height limitation in browsers, the maximum number of records loaded by the grid is limited due to the browser capability.